dictu-lang/Dictu/docs/docs/standard-lib/math.md

 ### Math.sin(Number) -> Number

-Returns the sin value of a given number in radian
+Returns the sin value of a given number in radian.

 ```cs
 Math.sin(1); // 0.8414